matplotlib/matplotlib-extension-cookiecutter/README.md

 # Matplotlib 3rd Party Package Cookiecutter

 Turn your matplotlib convenience scripts into a proper python package using this cookiecutter.
+This cookiecutter gives you all the boring stuff such as `Github actions`, a `setup.cfg`, working docs with `sphinx-gallery`, and `pytest-mpl` for free.

 ```
 pip install cookiecutter